goldbala55/happyhour/README.md

 ## Machine Learning Model
 ### Preprocessing
-Based on the information gathered in the preprocessing phase the following decisions and actions were taken:
+Based on the information gathered in the preprocessing phase, the following decisions and actions were taken:
-  - the data is split into training and testing components using the stand sklearn train_test_split() module.
+  - The data is split into training and testing components using the standard sklearn train_test_split() module.
 We used an 80/20 train/test split to make sure the training data had sufficient observations to work with.
   - All transformations are applied to the train and test datasets.
-  - Categorical data is transformed into numerical equivalents, e,g, converting sex into a numeric representation (replace({'male':0,'female':1}))
+  - Categorical data is transformed into numerical equivalents, i.e., converting sex into a numeric representation (replace({'male':0,'female':1}))
-  - While it is common to drop rows with missing data to dropped when building ML models, for a file with a modest size like the Titanic passenger list this would substantially reduce the available data.
-As an alternative, we used an approach to fill the missing points with interpolated data calculated on the available points in the file. e.g. replace missing ages with the median by passenger class (fillna(x_train.groupby(['Pclass'])['Age'].transform('median')))
+  - While it is common to drop rows with missing data when building ML models, for a file with a modest size like the Titanic passenger list this would substantially reduce the available data.
+As an alternative, we used an approach to fill the missing points with interpolated data calculated on the available points in the file, i.e., replace missing ages with the median by passenger class (fillna(x_train.groupby(['Pclass'])['Age'].transform('median')))
-  - For continuos values, like fare, the data was split into five(5) groups using the pandas qcut() method.
+  - For continuous values, like fare, the data was split into five (5) groups using the pandas qcut() method.
-  - all non-numeric data is dropped and only the numerical values are kept.
+  - All non-numeric data is dropped and only the numerical values are kept.

 ### Model Design
   - _TBD_